thebetar/MEXN-template/readme.md

 This all bootstrapped together with docker compose to run it within containers.

-And finally a template for using github actions to deploy
+And finally a template for using github actions to deploy.

 For using this template knowledge is needed on how to use: